 Field-hunting tip

-Look in marine evaporite deposits country — that is the host setting where langbeinite typically forms.
+Look in marine evaporite deposits country, the host setting where langbeinite typically forms.
 If you start seeing halite, sylvite, kainite in float, you are in the right ground.
 Field specimens usually show a tetrahedral crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.